Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Set-Up-AWSome-Books-Repository/2-Review-CI-Workflow/_index.md

           category: image-scanning-report
 ```

-This GitHub Actions workflow is designed to perform Continuous Integration tasks when specific events occur on the repository.
+This GitHub Actions workflow is designed to perform CI jobs when specific events occur on the repository.
+Code review can only begin once all jobs in the CI workflow have successfully passed.
 Let's take a high-level look at key components of the workflow.

 #### Events